ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

    | Avoid      | Prefer protocols/paths not providing the property, proceed otherwise   |
    | Prohibit   | Select only protocols/paths not providing the property, fail otherwise |

 Internally, the transport system will first exclude all protocols and paths that match a Prohibit, then exclude all protocols and paths that do not match a Require, then sort candidates according to Preferred properties, and then use Avoided properties as a tiebreaker.
+Selection Properties which select paths take preference over those which select protocols.
+For example, if an application indicates a preference for a specific path by specifying an interface, but also a preference for a protocol not available on this path, the transport system will try the path first, ignoring the preference.

 Both Selection and Connection Properties can be added to a Preconnection to configure the selection process, and to further configure the eventually selected protocol stack(s).
-They are collected into a TransportProperties object to be passed into a Preconnection object
+They are collected into a TransportProperties object to be passed into a Preconnection object:

 ~~~
 TransportProperties := NewTransportProperties()
 ~~~

-Individual properties are then added to the TransportProperties Object.
+Individual properties are then added to the TransportProperties Object:

 ~~~
 TransportProperties.Add(property, value)
 ~~~

-Selection Properties can be added to a TransportProperties object using special actions for each preference level i.e, `TransportProperties.Add(some_property, avoid)` is equivalent to `TransportProperties.Avoid(some_property)`
+Selection Properties can be added to a TransportProperties object using special actions for each preference level i.e, `TransportProperties.Add(some_property, avoid)` is equivalent to `TransportProperties.Avoid(some_property)`:

 ~~~
 TransportProperties.Require(property)